 12. New National Park Service App You Need Before Your Next Visit

-Did the need to jump back and forth between apps for different national parks become tiresome during your previous trips?
+Did the need to jump back and forth between apps for different U.S. national parks become tiresome during your previous trips?
 Well, a beta version for a new all-in-one app is now available: Make sure to download the National Park Service app before your next visit so that you can stay up-to-date as you traverse through the nation’s parks.

 11. How To Spend A Day In Quirky Patagonia, Arizona